discordjs/guide/guide/command-handling/adding-features.md

 }

 + if (command.permissions) {
 +   const authorPerms = message.channel.permissionsFor(message.author);
 +   if (!authorPerms || !authorPerms.has(command.permissions)) {
 +       return message.reply('You can not do this!');
 +   }
 + }

 if (command.args && !args.length) {
 // ...
 ```

 Your command handler will now refuse to execute commands if the permissions you specify in the command structure are missing from the member trying to use it.
-Note that the `ADMINISTRATOR` permission as well as the message author being the owner of the guild will overwrite this.
+Note that the `ADMINISTRATOR` permission and the message author being the owner of the guild will overwrite this.

 :::tip
 Need more resources on how Discord's permission system works?
 Check the [permissions article](/popular-topics/permissions.html), [extended permissions knowledge base](/popular-topics/permissions-extended.html) and documentation of <branch version="11.x" inline>[permission flags](https://discord.js.org/#/docs/main/v11/class/Permissions?scrollTo=s-FLAGS)</branch><branch version="12.x" inline>[permission flags](https://discord.js.org/#/docs/main/stable/class/Permissions?scrollTo=s-FLAGS)</branch> out!